Controlling quality: What auditing involves, and where it’s going

 In addition to broad scope international standards like ISO 9001 and ISO 14001 that apply to every sector, there are specialized standards for particular industries, such as IATF 16949 for the automotive industry and FSSC 22000 for the food sector.
 Many of these bring with them a requirement for accreditation.

-“Our starting point to fulfil customers’ and accreditation body’s demands is always that we work with auditors or inspectors who are sector experts,” said Luc Leroy.
+“Our starting point to fulfil customers’ and accreditation body’s demands is always that we work with auditors or inspectors who are sector experts,” says Luc.
 “Our key to success has been in working closely with clients to understand what they need, and ensuring expertise in the right areas.
 It’s important to send a person who is specialized in food to a factory or restaurant, or an IT expert to an IT company; they must be able to speak to the client in their own language, and the client should recognize the expertise of the auditor.”

 Independent voice for quality